Sepsis

 If a person doesn't receive a sepsis diagnosis early enough, they're much less likely to survive.

-The best way to save someone from dying from sepsis is to notice the symptoms quickly and get them treatment right away.
+The best way to save someone from dying from sepsis is to notice the symptoms quickly and get treatment right away.

 The best way to prevent sepsis is to prevent getting an infection.